geoschem/geos-chem-shared-docs/supplemental-guides/error-guide.rst

 debugging (it may not be too painful if the project is small enough that you can tackle it piece by piece).

-`See this post on StackOverFlow <http://stackoverflow.com/question/error-free-invalid-next-size-fast>`_ for more information.

 .. _errguide-lesscommon-munmap:

 Munmap_chunk: invalid pointer